shyam-143/TempTrack/README.md

 * Automatically displays the weather report for the user's current location upon opening the app.</br>

 ## Screenshots:
-Weather Report of current location-
+Weather Report of current location :

 ![Screenshot (554)](https://user-images.githubusercontent.com/68998355/115188212-39ffbd00-a102-11eb-8400-e179b45e438a.png)

-Weather Report of the entered location-
+Weather Report of the entered location :

 ![Screenshot (556)](https://user-images.githubusercontent.com/68998355/115188290-5996e580-a102-11eb-8e42-f7ff50be3f53.png)